Sumayya: Death

-One evening Amr ibn Hisham (commonly known as Abu Jahl), a chief of the Makhzum clan and permanent enemy to Muslims, began to torture and verbally abuse Sumayyah and Yasir in front of a large crowd, pressuring them to recant their faith.
-When they refused and continuously praised Allah, he tortured them to the brink of death.
-Abu Jahl then taunted Sumayyah by saying, "You are probably waiting for Yasir to die so you can marry Muhammad."
+One evening, Amr ibn Hisham (commonly known as Abu Jahl), a chief of the Makhzum clan and a persistent enemy of the early Muslims, began to torture and verbally abuse Sumayyah and Yasir in front of a large crowd, pressuring them to recant their faith.
+When they refused and continued to praise Allah, he escalated the torture until they were near death.
+Abu Jahl then taunted Sumayyah, saying, "You are probably waiting for Yasir to die so you can marry Muhammad."
 Despite being barely conscious and severely wounded, she replied: "You are smaller in my eyes than a beetle on the ground I would [accidentally] step on."
-Infuriated, Abu Jahl impaled her with his spear, killing her and making her the first martyr in Islam.
-Some sources claim he impaled her through her genitalia, while others state her midsection.
-Afterwards, her son Ammar was made to stand in the hot sun with the same intention of forcing him to leave Islam.
+Enraged, Abu Jahl impaled her with his spear, killing her and making her the first martyr in Islam.
+Some sources state that he impaled her through her genitalia, while others report that he struck her midsection.
+After her death, her son Ammar ibn Yasir was made to stand in the hot sun in an effort to force him to abandon Islam.

 When Abu Jahl was killed in the Battle of Badr, Muhammad said to Ammar, "Allah has killed your mother's killer."

-Al-Tabari mentions an alternative account of Sumayyah's life.
-He says she married a Byzantine slave named Azraq after Yasir's death.
-They had a son named Salamah and their bloodline eventually married into the Banu Umayya.
-Tabari also notes some stories as a case of possible confusion between two Meccan women named Sumayyah.
+Al-Tabari records an alternative account of Sumayyah's life.
+He states that after Yasir’s death, she married a Byzantine slave named Azraq, with whom she had a son named Salamah.
+Their descendants are said to have eventually married into the Banu Umayya.
+Al-Tabari also notes that some of these stories may reflect a confusion between two different Meccan women named Sumayyah.